 Exercise until you glow with deep breathing.
 Yep, keep your breath and energy moving throughout life and your skin will always be vibrant and smooth.

 #4: Flax Seed Oil

 We discovered this wrinkle cure quite by accident.
 Take 1 tablespoon of flax seed oil (make sure it is fresh, not rancid) up to 4 times a day, starting when you wake up.
 The first thing you will notice in a day is that some deeply etched forehead wrinkles may start to diminish.
 (Note: Don't start with this dosage if you aren't used to taking flax seed oil as it may cause diarrhea.)

 Read more about Flax Seed Oil here.

 A few years ago, we met a man who was 40 years old but looked like he was 25.
-He professed that he didn't have a secret cure for wrinkles, but we noticed that he drank liters and liters of water throughout the day!
+He professed that he didn't have a secret cure for wrinkles, but we noticed that he drank liters of water throughout the day!